EVORA-project/evora-ontology/models/docs/Fungus.md

   availability:
     name: availability
-    description: The state or condition in which this item is accessible and ready for use or can be obtained
+    description: The state or condition in which this item is accessible and ready for use or can be obtained.
     title: availability
     comments:
-    - Possible availabilities may differ from a project to another
+    - Possible availabilities may differ from a project to another.
     from_schema: https://w3id.org/evorao/
     close_mappings:
     - schema:availability